tsfpga/tsfpga/doc/sphinx/contributing.rst

     git push origin HEAD:main

-Be very careful with this command and inspect locally that you do not push anything else than intended.
+**WARNING:** Be very careful with this command and inspect locally that you do not push anything else than intended.